ConnorDonegan/connordonegan.github.io/_posts/2025-01-08-space-time-mortality.markdown

 {% endhighlight %}

 <details class="details-example">
-    <summary>Click here for practice creating arrays in R, they are tricky</summary>
+    <summary>Click for practice creating arrays in R, they are tricky</summary>
 {% highlight r %}
 # notice: there's no warning for size mis-match; and the values fill up column-wise
 x = 1:13